parthaduttabzs/cs50_final_project/README.md

 - User shouldn't be able to see other user's data

 #### **Design considerations**
 The customer app is designed to be mobile first.
 The app is responsive enough to accommodate Computer/Laptop view as well.
-The color pallet uses `#54B435` as the primary color.
+The color pallet uses `#54B435` and `#198754` as the primary color.

 #### **Languages used**
 - Python: Flask app creation, routing, calculations